ProGamerGov/neural-style-pt/README.md

 * `-cudnn_autotune`: When using the cuDNN backend, pass this flag to use the built-in cuDNN autotuner to select the best convolution algorithms for your architecture.
 This will make the first iteration a bit slower and can take a bit more memory, but may significantly speed up the cuDNN backend.
 * `-download_models`: Path to where the VGG-19, VGG-16, and NIN models should be downloaded.
-If no path is specified, the models will be downloaded to your home directoy.
+If no path is specified, the models will be downloaded to your home directory.

 ## Frequently Asked Questions